lemonade-command/lemonade/README.md

 ![Example](http://f.st-hatena.com/images/fotolife/P/Pocke/20150823/20150823173041.gif)

-For example, you use a Linux as a virtual machine on Windows host.
+Let's say you use a Linux virtual machine on a Windows host.
-You connect to Linux by SSH client(e.g. PuTTY).
+You connect to Linux with an SSH client (e.g. PuTTY).
 When you want to copy text of a file on Linux to Windows, what do you do?

-One solution is doing `cat file.txt` and drag displayed text.
+One solution is `cat file.txt` and dragging the displayed text.
-But this answer is NOT elegant!
-Because your hand leaves from the keyboard to use the mouse.
+But this is inconvenient as your hand leaves the keyboard to use the mouse.

-Another solution is using the Lemonade.
+Another solution is using Lemonade.
 You input `cat file.txt | lemonade copy`.
-Then, lemonade copies text of the file to clipboard of the Windows!
+Then, lemonade copies text of the file to the clipboard in Windows!

-In addition to the above, lemonade supports pasting and opening URL.
+In addition to the above, lemonade supports pasting and opening URLs.

 Usage